x75/x75.github.io/_posts/2022-05-24-flatcat-sustainable-development.md

 ![Quality education](/assets/E-WEB-Goal-04.png){:class="img-responsive"}

 Education is a lot about didactics, that is, how to best *teach* particular knowledge and skills.
-All of this depends, not only but none the less so, on the availability of adequate teaching material, and, more importantly, on the general availability of information about how things work.
+All of this depends largely on the availability of adequate teaching material, and, more importantly, on the general availability of information about how things work.
 Open source technology is a revolution with respect to availability of such functional documentation.
-While not always well documented in prose, it contributes by making mechanisms available for reading *in principle*.
-With complex technology, understanding is hard to start off with, but without a definitive description of what is going on, anything downstream is guesswork and reverse engineering at best. |
+While not always well documented in prose, it contributes tremenduously to the education task by making mechanisms available for reading *in principle*.
+With complex technology, understanding is hard to start off with, but without a definitive description of what is going on, anything downstream is guesswork and reverse engineering at best.

 Thus, basically any piece of functional technology being published under an open licensing term, contributes to quality education, in